 International students will have to organize accommodation on their own, i.e. look for private rental accommodation.
 Rents vary greatly according to location, room size, facility etc. Overhead expenses are sometimes included in the price, and sometimes are paid by the consumer.
 Payment is usually expected at the beginning of the month, while some landlords request payment for several months in advance.

 The best way to do this is to search for different offers on the following web-portals.
-Some of the portals are only in Croatian, but they usually have photos of apartments and contact email so may send an inquiry:
+Some of the portals are only in Croatian, but they usually have photos of apartments and contact email so may send an inquiry.
+The University of Zagreb doesn't take responsibility for the content and conditions of these external sites:

 Before choosing a flat, you might need to spend some time in a hostel.
 Therefore, we suggest youth hostels.